-Through the SLN Unlocking Talent & Potential programme, SLN are working in partnership with The Accord Group, which is one of the largest housing and social care organisations in the Midlands, providing affordable housing and health and social care to 50,000 people and employing nearly 4,200.
+Through the SLN Unlocking Talent & Potential programme, we are working in partnership with The Accord Group, which is one of the largest housing and social care organisations in the midlands.
+Accord provide affordable housing, as well as health and social care, to 50,000 people and employ nearly 4,200.

 The City of Bradford YMCA is the lead partner for Culture Fusion, where SLN’s head office is located.
-The fantastic facilities of the Culture Fusion building provide a great space in which to train teachers as well as amazing facilities for school children and young people to meet and enjoy learning together.
+The fantastic facilities at the Culture Fusion building provide a great space in which to train teachers, as well as amazing facilities for schoolchildren and young people to meet and enjoy learning together.

-Routes to Peace is a season of events from March to June 2013 which will take place across the Bradford Metropolitan District and in schools; it will explore Peacemakers in the past and those who still work for peace locally, nationally and internationally.
-Routes to Peace involves a number of partner organisations – including SLN, community groups and individuals, working together to engage a wide range of people through an exciting programme of events from exhibitions, lectures, creative activities, to peace education with a 21st century slant and community celebrations.
+Routes to Peace is a season of events from March to June 2013 which will take place across the Bradford Metropolitan District and in schools; it will explore peacemakers in the past and those who still work for peace, locally, nationally and internationally.
+Routes to Peace involves a number of partner organisations – including SLN, community groups and individuals – working together to engage a wide range of people through an exciting programme of events.
+Events range from exhibitions, lectures and creative activities to peace education with a 21st-century slant and community celebrations.

 3FF builds understanding and lasting relationships between people of all faiths and beliefs.
 SLN began working with 3FF in 2009 to promote linking between faith schools in London.
 Around 50 schools are involved in the 3FF Shared Future linking programme.

 Think Global is a membership charity that works to educate and engage people about global issues.
-The organisation supports a range of national NGOs working in the education, international development, environmental and other fields.
+The organisation supports a range of national NGOs working in education, international development, environment and other fields.
 SLN works with Think Global to share support, resources, information, advice and ideas.